Car accidents are among the most common dangers on Halloween night.

 Car Accidents Caused by Drunk Drivers

-Drunk drivers are a menace that haunt Halloween nights more frequently than one can imagine.
+Drunk drivers are a menace that haunts Halloween nights more frequently than one can imagine.
 According to the NHTSA, out of all fatalities caused on U.S. highways on Halloween 2015, about 52% are caused due to a drunk car or motorcycle driver with BAC of 0.8 or higher.
 Within the five year period of 2009 – 2013, out of the total 119 auto accident-related fatalities recorded, about 43% were caused due to drunk driving.
 In the year 2013 alone about 26% of all pedestrian deaths caused on Halloween night were caused due to drunk drivers.

-What makes the situation worse is the fact that most of the car accident related Halloween deaths involve children.
+What makes the situation worse is the fact that most of the car accident-related Halloween deaths involve children.
 Additionally, most car accidents on Halloween take place between 4:00 pm and 10:00 pm, a time when the setting sun reduces visibility and when most children are out on the road trick-or-treating.

 The data is very alarming.
 It shows that there is a need for everyone to get more serious about on-road safety, on Halloween and other days as well.
 Here are some important steps to take this Halloween: